Anxiety (Megan Thee Stallion song)

-"Anxiety" is a song by American rapper Megan Thee Stallion from her second studio album Traumazine (2022).
+"Anxiety" is a song by American rapper and songwriter Megan Thee Stallion from her second studio album Traumazine (2022).
 It was produced by Go Grizzly.

 Composition

 Over a piano loop and yodeling sample, Megan Thee Stallion addresses her struggles with mental health (i.e. anxiety and post-traumatic stress), reflects on an apology intended for her late mother and if she would have been proud of her, and invokes the legacies of Marilyn Monroe, Britney Spears and Whitney Houston, while admitting that "bad bitches have bad days too".

 Critical reception

 The song was met with generally positive reviews from critics.
 Will Dukes of Rolling Stone wrote, "There's a lucid humanistic feel to the song—enhanced by loopy pianos and a wailing vocal sample—that makes it somehow feel both insular and grand, like the tragic rich people's plights in a Sophia Coppola flick.
 But along with Megan's gracious confessions that 'bad bitches have bad days, too,' there's some real talk about loss ('It's crazy how I say the same prayer to the Lord and always get surprised by who he take') that hits you right in the heart."
 Emily Swingle of Clash wrote that Megan's name-dropping "only adds to the potency of her message; beneath the lavish lifestyle and media-trained visage, there's a tragic, seedier reality to infamy."
 Writing for The Guardian, Alexis Petridis praised the vocal sample, commenting that the song "makes it work".
 Kiann-Sian Williams of NME described it as "feel-good in its own way", in that it is a "frank tune where Megan mixes a little bit of wit with her honesty to make you feel better about your own problems."
 Pitchfork's Heven Haile gave a mixed review of the song, writing, "But even when she conveys emotionally raw thoughts, the tone of the production does not match the gravity of her words.
 The yodeling instrumental and upbeat piano distract from Meg's poignant musings about the apologies she'll never get to make to her late mother."
 NPR's Shamira Ibrahim wrote in a review of Traumazine, "The more introspective tracks, like 'Anxiety,' perform a sort of sleight of hand, expertly using upbeat production to cover darker material".